stijnsanders/jsonDoc/README.md

     function JSON(x: OleVariant): IJSONDocument; overload;

-Use this overload to convert an OleVariant into an `IJSONDocument` reference.
+Use this overload to convert an OleVariant into an `IJSONDocument` reference:

+* string types are parsed into a new `IJSONDocument` instance,
+* Null (or empty or unassigned) returns `nil`,
+* in all other cases the variant is probed for a reference to an `IJSONDocument` instace.

 ### IJSONDocument